-This Easy Blueberry Muffins recipe makes the softest and most fluffy blueberry muffins ever!
-Use fresh or frozen blueberries in this easy muffin recipe.
+This easy Blueberry Muffins recipe makes the softest and most fluffy blueberry muffins ever!
+Use fresh or frozen blueberries in this simple muffin recipe.

 How To Make Blueberry Muffins From Scratch

 Prep your tools.
 Preheat the oven to 350°F. Line a muffin tin with baking cups or spray liberally with cooking spray.
 Set this aside.

 Make the muffin batter.
 In the bowl of your stand mixer fitted with the paddle attachment mix the oil and sugar together on medium speed until combined.
 Add in the sour cream, egg, vanilla, baking powder, and salt and mix for 1 minute until smooth, scraping the sides of the bowl as necessary.
 Turn the mixer to low and add in the flour until just combined.